 Sales shock for BMW and Mercedes: Minus in China hits luxury brands!

-Munich/Stuttgart-In the latest sales of the two German automotive giants, Mercedes-Benz and BMW, there is a worrying trend: While Mercedes recorded a decline in its sales figures in the third quarter, BMW experienced a dramatic drop in sales, in particular due to a delivery stop due to technical problems.
-These developments are highlighting the current market situation and the challenges that companies face.
+Munich/Stuttgart – A worrying trend emerges in the latest sales figures from the two German automobile giants, Mercedes-Benz and BMW: While Mercedes recorded a decline in its sales figures in the third quarter, BMW experienced a dramatic decline in sales, particularly due to a delivery stoppage due to technical problems.
+These developments highlight the current market situation and the challenges that companies face.

-The paragraph of BMW dropped by remarkable 13 percent in the past quarter.
+BMW's sales fell a remarkable 13 percent last quarter.
 This means that only around 541,000 vehicles were sold, which the company confirmed in a press release.
-An essential factor for this decline was an extradition stop, which was imposed by 320,000 vehicles that were not handed over to customers after concerns have occurred regarding the braking of a supplier.
-The worldwide demand has also decreased significantly, especially in China, where sales by terrifying 30 percent fell to only 148,000 cars.
+A key factor in this decline was a delivery freeze imposed on 320,000 vehicles not delivered to customers following concerns about a supplier's brakes.
+Global demand has also fallen sharply, particularly in China, where sales fell a shocking 30 percent to just 148,000 cars.

 Problems in the luxury segment

-Mercedes-Benz reported a milder decline in comparison, with a total sales of 503,600 vehicles, which corresponds to a decline of one percent compared to the previous year.
-The decline in the lucrative top segment, which also includes the S-Class, is particularly striking-here the decline is even 12 percent.
-In China, a decisive market for luxury vehicles, sales fell by 13 percent to 171,000 cars.
-However, Mercedes received a ray of hope, because more than a third of the general sales figures still come from this important market.
+Mercedes-Benz reported a milder decline in comparison, with total sales of 503,600 vehicles, down one percent from last year.
+The decline is particularly noticeable in the lucrative top segment, which also includes the S-Class - here the decline is as much as 12 percent.
+In China, a crucial market for luxury vehicles, sales fell 13 percent to 171,000 cars.
+Mercedes received a ray of hope, however, with more than a third of overall sales still coming from this important market.

-The brand with the star also has to struggle with a decline in fully electric vehicles: sales fell by 31 percent to 42,500 units.
-The company explained that the market environment for electric vehicles in important markets was still challenging, while BMW was able to grow growth in this area.
-The sales of fully electric vehicles rose 10 percent to 103,000 vehicles in the third quarter, a development that illustrates the different strategies and challenges of the two companies.
+The brand with the star is also struggling with a decline in fully electric vehicles: sales figures fell by 31 percent to 42,500 units.
+The company said the market environment for electric vehicles remains challenging in key markets, while BMW has seen growth in this area.
+Sales of fully electric vehicles rose by 10 percent to 103,000 vehicles in the third quarter, a development that illustrates the different strategies and challenges of the two companies.

-Both companies feel the effects of a cooling market, especially due to the persistently weak demand in China, one of the largest automotive markets worldwide.
-The latest sales figures indicate that both BMW and Mercedes have to rethink their strategies in order to meet the changing consumer preferences and to revive growth in an increasingly competitive market.
+Both companies are feeling the impact of a slowing market, particularly due to continued weak demand in China, one of the world's largest automotive markets.
+Recent sales figures suggest that both BMW and Mercedes need to rethink their strategies to meet changing consumer preferences and revive growth in an increasingly competitive market.

-For more information and detailed insights into the sales disciplines of the two manufacturers, The article on www.zvw.de consulted.
+For further information and detailed insights into the sales disciplines of the two manufacturers the article on www.zvw.de be consulted.